stolostron/multicluster-global-hub/doc/simulation/README.md

 ## Environment

 This simulation requires **two Red Hat OpenShift Container Platform clusters**.
-One cluster serves as global hub, and the other serves as a regional hub with agent.
+One cluster serves as the global hub, and the other serves as a regional hub with agent.
 In the regional hub, the [CLC simulator](https://github.com/hanqiuzh/acm-clc-scale) simulates a specific number of managed clusters.
 The [GRC simulator](https://github.com/stolostron/grc-simulator) continuously flips the compliant or noncompliant status of the policies.

 ![Scale Test Environment](doc/architecture/scale-tests-environment-arch.png)